zuqq/lux/README.md

 # lux

-An implementation of [Ray Tracing in One Weekend][Shirley], in a purely functional style.
+A purely functional implementation of [Ray Tracing in One Weekend][Shirley].
 Here's a simple example of what it can do:

 ![sample](sample.png)